sneakinhysteria/PocketBook2Capacities/README.md

 - macOS 14.0 or later
 - PocketBook Cloud account (with a PocketBook e-reader synced to cloud)
-- Capacities account with API access
+- Capacities Pro account (required for API access)

 ## Privacy